ShayGali/sp2_ex1/README.md

 > Note: we represent the graph as an adjacency matrix, so both Dijkstra and Bellman-Ford algorithms run in $O(V^3)$ time complexity.

-> Note: the Bellman-Ford algorithm **DONT** work with undirected graphs with negative weights.
+> Note: the Bellman-Ford algorithm **DON'T** work with undirected graphs with negative weights.

 If there is no path between the two vertices, the function will return "-1".